-- promote the area for tourism and hospitality, and promote parish initiatives such as the Best Kept Village competition, via its website; - keep a directory of local businesses and individuals able to provide local skills relevant to the area; The directory can be found and downloaded from the Parish Council website http://www.fontmellmagnapc.co.uk/Community_Information_29460.aspx - keep a register of sites and buildings available for business and employment use.
+- promote the area for tourism and hospitality, and promote parish initiatives such as the Best Kept Village competition, via its website; - keep a directory of local businesses and individuals able to provide local skills relevant to the area; - keep a register of sites and buildings available for business and employment use.

-8. Housing Needs

-- 8.1 The initial consultation session with residents (July 2015) highlighted that people thought there may be a need for affordable housing for local people, housing for young people, family housing and retirement homes/flats or sheltered accommodation in the village. - 8.2 Our research into the level of housing growth likely to be needed suggests that a maximum of 40 homes would be reasonable for the 15-year period from 2016 to 2031.
+- 8. Housing Needs - 8.1 The initial consultation session with residents (July 2015) highlighted that people thought there may be a need for affordable housing for local people, housing for young people, family housing and retirement homes/flats or sheltered accommodation in the village. - 8.2 Our research into the level of housing growth likely to be needed suggests that a maximum of 40 homes would be reasonable for the 15-year period from 2016 to 2031.
 30 homes would equate to a 'fair share' of the Local Plan's minimum target for the rural area, with any more potentially helping to provide much-needed affordable homes to reverse the outflow of younger people and families, and they could also provide other community benefits.
-Although there may be evidence of demand from people who 'desire' to live in Fontmell Magna, trying to meet the relatively limitless demand for inward migration would not be sustainable. - 8.3 The review of housing needs carried out in February 2023 concluded that the target of 40 homes remains appropriate, the current need for affordable housing will be met and therefore there is not a need to identify further development sites. - 8.4 This chapter sets out the type of housing needed, and the following chapter sets out the locations for new development, with the aim of meeting the projected housing needs.
+Although there may be evidence of demand from people who 'desire' to live in Fontmell Magna, trying to meet the relatively limitless demand for inward migration would not be sustainable. - 8.3 This chapter sets out the type of housing needed, and the following chapter sets out the locations for new development, with the aim of meeting the projected housing needs.